sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 All weapons are deadly in your hands, but one type of weapon is your favorite.
 At 1st level, choose a specific category of weapon, such as light mauls, medium casters, or cannons.
 You can also choose a miscellaneous weapon (such bio-chakram or combat chainsaw) as your favored ordnance.

-Attacks you make with your favored ordnance deal an additional 1d4 damage of the weaponís type.
+Attacks you make with your favored ordnance deal an additional 1d4 damage of the weapon√≠s type.
 Your favored ordnance damage applies only to damage that requires an attack roll.
-Thus, you canít increase the damage dealt by a grenade or a weaponís burst property, unless you have a special ability that allows you to do so.
+Thus, you can√≠t increase the damage dealt by a grenade or a weapon√≠s burst property, unless you have a special ability that allows you to do so.

 This extra damage increases as you gain trooper levels, as shown in the Favored Ordnance column of the Trooper table.

-Once you deal your favored ordnance damage, you canít do so again until the start of your next turn.
+Once you deal your favored ordnance damage, you can√≠t do so again until the start of your next turn.

 When you gain a level in this class, you can replace one of your favored ordnance selections with another weapon.